-This is how General Motors (GM)'s driver-assistance feature "Super Cruise" operates.
-GM Korea applied this technology to the large electric sport utility vehicle (SUV) Escalade IQ and introduced it in Korea for the first time.
-To do so, GM Korea spent 10 billion won on a lidar-based high-definition mapping project.
-For now, it can be used only on about 23,000 kilometers of domestic expressways and major arterial roads where mapping has been completed.
-On the 3rd, we test-drove the Escalade IQ for about 50 kilometers around Goyang, Gyeonggi.
+This is how General Motors' (GM) Super Cruise driver-assistance technology operates.
+GM Korea applied the technology to the large electric sport-utility vehicle (SUV) Escalade IQ and introduced it in Korea for the first time.
+For this, GM Korea spent 10 billion won on mapping, which builds a lidar-based high-precision map.
+For now, it can only be used on about 23,000 kilometers of mapped domestic expressways and major arterial roads.
+On the 3rd, we test-drove the Escalade IQ over about 50 kilometers in the area of Goyang, Gyeonggi.

 Thanks to rear-wheel steering that turns the rear wheels up to 10 degrees, the Escalade IQ moves diagonally. /Courtesy of Kim Ji-hwan